-At Bett 2016, SBMs (School Business Manager) will have their eyes firmly on the prize: brand spanking new education technology with a price tag that won’t break the bank.
-We explored how an operating lease could make such tech-related dreams a reality.
+School Business Managers and educationalists have their eyes firmly on the prize: brand spanking new education technology with a price tag that won’t break the bank.
+We explore how an operating lease could make such tech-related dreams a reality.

 The second term of the school year is just beginning, but many schools will already be planning and budgeting ahead for the next academic year.
 Investing in technology is likely to be a top priority for most schools, but it can be an expensive undertaking with an increasing number of schools now turning to an operating lease as a means to acquire the latest equipment and stay within their budget.